brownchow/maknews/README.md

 3. Update news using [PUT] /news url:
 	- update data in persistence database (MySQL or MongoDB)
 	- update data in elasticsearch
-	- update data in cache databse (Redis)
+	- update data in cache database (Redis)
 4. Delete news using [DELETE /news url:
 	- delete data in persistence database (MySQL or MongoDB)
 	- delete data in elasticsearch
-	- delete data in cache databse (Redis)
+	- delete data in cache database (Redis)

 Project Structure
 ---